S

 Alligator: Warmer Nest?
 More Baby Boys

-Cooler temperatures, around 82 to 86 degrees, produce mostly females.
-Even a slight change of just a few degrees can alter the ratio, sometimes resulting in mixed groups of males and females.
+Cooler conditions, usually between 82 and 86 degrees Fahrenheit, produce mostly females.
+Even a slight shift of just a few degrees can alter the outcome, sometimes leading to mixed groups of both sexes.
+This narrow margin highlights how delicate and precise the incubation process must be for balanced populations.